IBM/vr-speech-sandbox-vive/DEVELOPING.md

 ```
 .
 ├── data
-│   └── workspace.json      // an export of a basic Speech Sandbox conversation setup
+│   └── workspace.json      // an export of a basic Speech Sandbox Assistant setup
 ├── Creation Sandbox        // the Unity project
 │   ├── Assets                  // contains all project assets
 │   │   ├── _Scenes                 // all game scenes